jmulet/node-geogebra/README.md

 node pooled.js
 ```

-Every example generates a number of files which can be opened.
+Every example generates a number of files and images which can be opened and tested.